A fascinating year is about to end. It is only another few days before 2019 starts. There are two things that you can do:

-(This blog post is simply modified from similar blog posts posted at the end of 2012, 2013 and 2014.
-Given its relevance at the end of 2015, it is being reposted with modifications.
+(This blog post is simply modified from similar blog posts posted at the end of earlier years.
 However, I have re-done, in complete, the exercise of answering the questions mentioned above.
 I encourage you to do so too and see the value for yourself :))

 Sameer Dua, Founder Director, Institute for Generative Leadership, India

 Please help us with your details.